Alloprin; Apo-Allopurinol; JAMP-Allopurinol; Mar-Allopurinol; Novo-Purol; Zyloprim

 - It may take several weeks to see the full effects.

-- The chance of gout attacks may be higher for a few months after your child starts taking this drug.
-Do not stop giving this drug to your child without checking with the doctor.
-Your child may be given other drugs to help from getting gout attacks.
-Talk with the doctor.
+- The chance of gout attacks may be higher for a few months after you start taking this drug.
+Do not stop taking this drug.
+You may be given other drugs to help you keep from getting gout attacks.
+Talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.